-Selecting a Trainer and Other Sport Professionals
+Selecting a Trainer and Other Professionals

-The sport of hunters and jumpers is a team sport.
+The sport of Hunters and Jumpers is a team sport.
 In addition to our horses and riders, the team will have a group of support professionals which will include trainers, veterinarians, farriers, grooms, and even sport psychologists.
 The owner, rider, and trainer head up this team.

 Selecting a trainer is the most important decision you will make as an owner.
 Take your time and do your due diligence.
 Select an individual that fits your goals and personality.
 Evaluate the various trainers as you would any other advisor.
 Go to horse shows and talk to parents, riders, and other participants.
+Research the trainer's background in terms of their riding/showing experience, background information on their experience as well as their philosophy on training, horse care and competing.
+Review the listing of USHJA Credentialed Instructors.